-HA Layer within a FioranoMQ Server is responsible for creating a dedicated connection with the Peer Backup server.
-This dedicated connection is used for exchanging health and state information between Peers being used.
-[Semantic check please] The following section provides details regarding the configuration of an HA Layer in a FioranoMQ Server, and is applicable to both, Primary and Secondary servers.
+The HA Layer within a FioranoMQ server is responsible for creating a dedicated connection with the peer Backup Server.
+This dedicated connection is used for exchanging health and state information between peers being used.
+The following section provides details concerning the configuration of an HA Layer in a FioranoMQ Server and is applicable to both, Primary and Secondary Servers.

-- Launch Fiorano Studio and click on the Profile Manager pane.
-Right-click the Profiles node and select Open Profile from the pop-up menu.
-Select the required profile and click on the Open button. (%SELECTED_HA_PROFILE%) for offline editing using the Profile Manager. - 2.
-Configure self HA Port: This port refers to the port number on which the HA Layer accepts a connection from its Peer server.
-The HA Port of the default HA profiles configured for the Primary server is 2000 while that of the Secondary server is 3000.
-In order to modify these values, navigate to the node mentioned below and change the port number in the PropertiesOf FioranoHAConnectionManager pane.
+- Launch Fiorano Studio, and click on the Profile Manager pane.
+Right-click the Profiles node, and select Open Profile from the pop-up menu.
+Select the required profile, and click on the Open button (%SELECTED\HA\PROFILE%) for offline editing, using the Profile Manager. - 2.
+Configure self HA port: This port refers to the port number on which the HA Layer accepts a connection from its Peer Server.
+The HA port of the default HA profiles configured for the Primary Server is 2000 while that of the Secondary Server is 3000.
+In order to modify these values, navigate to the node mentioned below, and change the port number in the PropertiesOf FioranoHAConnectionManager pane.

-%SELECTED_HA_PROFILE%-> Fiorano->HA->HAConnectionManager -> FioranoHAConnectionManager
+%SELECTED\HA\PROFILE%-> Fiorano->HA->HAConnectionManager -> FioranoHAConnectionManager

-Note: The screen-shot above shows the path for HAConnectionManager node in Replication Mode.
-The same path can be found when configuring the Connection Manager in shared HA Mode.
+Note: The screen-shot above shows the path for the HAConnectionManager node in Replication mode.
+The same path can be found when configuring the Connection Manager in Shared HA mode.

-3. Configure the IP and HA Port of the remote Server: HA Layer of a FioranoMQ server connects to the Backup server's HA Layer.
-In order to configure the Backup server's IP and its Port, navigate to the node specified below and set the values of BackupHAIPAddress and BackupHAPort displayed in the Properties of FioranoHAKRPCProvider pane.
+3. Configure the IP and HA port of the remote server: HA layer of a FioranoMQ Server connects to the Backup Server's HA layer.
+In order to configure the Backup Server's IP and its port, navigate to the node specified below, and set the values of BackupHAIPAddress and BackupHAPort displayed in the Properties of FioranoHAKRPCProvider pane.

-%SELECTED_HA_PROFILE%-> Fiorano -> HA ->HAKRPCProvider -> FioranoHAKRPCObject
+%SELECTED\HA\PROFILE%-> Fiorano -> HA ->HAKRPCProvider -> FioranoHAKRPCObject

-Note: The screen-shot above shows the path for the HAKRPCProvider node in the Replication Mode.
-The same path can be found while configuring HAKRPCProvider in the Shared HA Mode.
+Note: The screen-shot above shows the path for the HAKRPCProvider node in the Replication mode.
+The same path can be found while configuring HAKRPCProvider in the Shared HA mode.

-The Backup HAIP address of the default profiles is configured to localhost.
-Their Backup HAPort is configured to 3000 in the Primary server and to 2000 in the Secondary server.
-In other words, by default, the Primary server's HA layer tries to connect at localhost on port 3000 while the Secondary's HA Layer tries to connect to localhost on port 2000.
+The backup HA IP address of the default profiles is configured to localhost.
+Their backup HA port is configured to 3000 in the Primary Server and to 2000 in the Secondary Server.
+In other words, by default, the Primary Server's HA layer tries to connect at localhost on port 3000, while the Secondary's HA Layer tries to connect to a localhost on port 2000.

-The BackupHA Port here does not refer to the port on which the backup server accepts client connections but to the port on which it's HA Layer listens.
-The value here should be the same as the value of HAConnectionManager's port, configured in the Peer server.
+The BackupHA port here does not refer to the port on which the Backup Server accepts client connections, but to the port on which it's HA Layer listens.
+The value here should be the same as the value of HAConnectionManager's port, configured in the Peer Server.

 4. Configure Gateway Server: HA Layer pings the gateway machine to determine the status of the network connectivity.
 The default profiles have Gateway configured to localhost and should be changed to a third independent reliable machine (preferably to the physical router machine on the network).
-In order to configure Gateway server, navigate to the node specified below and modify the value of GatewayServerl PAddress and GatewayServerPort in the Propertiesof FioranoHAManager pane.
+In order to configure Gateway Server, navigate to the node specified below, and modify the value of GatewayServerIPAddress and GatewayServerPort in the Propertiesof FioranoHAManager pane.